mgantlett/ketshat/README.md

-# Ketamine-like Shatter Sound Generator
+# Shatter Sound Generator

-An interactive web-based sound generator that creates ketamine-like shatter sound effects using the Web Audio API.
+An interactive web-based sound generator that creates unique shatter sound effects using the Web Audio API.

 ## Features